 Frustrated by the lack of progress, the Snail Movement took its issue to local government, presenting policy demands at the Feb.
 12 City Council meeting.

-Second-year UCSC student Sarah Bravo addressed City Council during the public comment period.
-She spoke of houseless students’ interactions with campus police.
-Bravo recalled police shaking her van and threatening to tow her vehicle if she did not exit.
+A second-year UCSC student, who wished to remain anonymous, addressed City Council during the public comment period.
+They spoke of houseless students’ interactions with campus police.
+They recalled police shaking their van and threatening to tow their vehicle if they did not exit.

-“We need your help,” Bravo said.
+“We need your help,” the student said.
 “We shouldn’t have to go out and sleep in the city.
 The university has a place for us.
 It’s quiet, it’s safe, it’s monitored.
 There’s no reason for this.”

 After the meeting, council member Drew Glover offered to assist the Snail Movement with the campus administration.
 The two parties are still determining what their partnership will look like, but it could include legal counsel.